 We have become increasingly subject to the risks arising from adverse changes in domestic and global economic conditions.
-In recent years, and particularly in 2020 as a result of the COVID-19 pandemic, the state of both the domestic and global economies has been uncertain due to the difficulty in obtaining credit, and financial market volatility.
+In recent years, and particularly in fiscal 2020 as a result of the COVID-19 pandemic, the state of both the domestic and global economies has been uncertain due to the difficulty in obtaining credit, and financial market volatility.
 Adverse credit conditions in the future could have a negative impact on our ability to execute on future strategic activities.
 In addition, if credit is difficult to obtain in the future, some customers may delay or reduce purchases.
-This could result in reductions in sales of our products, longer sales cycles, slower adoption of new technologies, increased accounts receivable and inventory write-offs and increased price competition.
+Similarly, inflationary pressures may increase our costs or force us to increase prices for our products.
+These events could result in reductions in sales of our products, longer sales cycles, slower adoption of new technologies, increased accounts receivable and inventory write-offs and increased price competition.
 Any of these events would likely harm our business, results of operations and financial condition.